 What does blindness look like?

-At The Fred Hollows Foundation we work with a very clear purpose: Provide affordable, high quality health care to everyone.
+At The Fred Hollows Foundation, we work with a clear purpose: Provide affordable, high quality health care to everyone.
 By focusing on preventable and treatable diseases that cause blindness, we have restored sight to more than 3 million people around the world.

-While our work certainly sounds impressive (and is!), most of us - fortunately - have never experienced the world through the eyes of someone who is blind.
+While our work certainly sounds impressive (and is!), most of us have never had the lived experience of navigating the world without sight.

 What is Avoidable Blindness?

-It is a common misconception that blindness is a binary concept: either you can see, or you can see nothing at all — complete and total darkness.
+It is a common misconception that blindness is a binary concept: either you can see, or you cannot see at all — complete and total darkness.

 Photo credit: The Fred Hollows Founation